DeveloperCielo/developercielo.github.io/_i18n/en/_posts/2003-03-03-Cielo-eCommerce.md

 ---
+layout: manual
-title: Integration API Cielo eCommerce
+title: API Cielo eCommerce
+description: The purpose of this documentation is to guide the developer on how to integrate with Cielo's API Cielo eCommerce.
+search: true
+translated: true
+categories: manual
+tags:
+  - API e-Commerce Cielo
 language_tabs:
-  - json: JSON
+  json: JSON
-  - shell: cURL
+  shell: cURL
 toc_footers:
   - <a href='/Guia-de-migracao-1.5x3.0/'>Migration Guide from API 1.5 to API Cielo eCommerce</a>
   - <a href='/API-3.0-FAQ/'>Answers to frequently asked questions</a>
   - <a href='/Tutorial-Backoffice-3.0/'>Backoffice Tutorial 3.0</a>
   - <a href='/Habilitacao-meios-de-pagamento/'>Manual of Bank slip and online debit</a>
   - <a href='/Boas-praticas-de-ecommerce/'>eCommerce Good Practice</a>
-search: true
 ---

 # Overview - API Cielo eCommerce